 Prof. Barry Cense

-Barry joins OBEL in January 2018 as Deputy Director.
+Barry joined OBEL in January 2018 as Deputy Director.

 Barry Cense studied Applied Physics at the Fontys Hogeschool Eindhoven (1995).
 He holds a PhD degree from Twente University, the Netherlands (2005).
 His research has brought him from the Netherlands (Philips Corporate Research), to the USA (Massachusetts General Hospital, Indiana University), Japan (Utsunomiya University) to Australia (University of Western Australia).
 His research interests include imaging of the human retina with ultra-high resolution polarization-sensitive optical coherence tomography and adaptive optics, retinal tracking and retinal diseases such as age-related macular degeneration and glaucoma.